* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 We bought 2×1 pine boards that were (almost as if it was planned that way) the exact length we needed for the two main areas we wanted to cover.
 The third area was smaller, which means we will be doing some cutting.
 Which is also okay, since not all the boards were perfect in appearance.

-TIP: take your time and choose your boards in the store.
+TIP: Take your time and choose your boards in the store.
 Look for the straightest ones with the fewest knots.
 They also come in bundles of 10, but then you don’t know how straight the ones in the middle of the bundle are.

 - 40x 2×1 inch pine boards